California Medicare Part D 2020 Updates

 The initial deductible is the amount that you pay before your Medicare Part D plan begins paying its share of the costs.
 So, if you enroll in a 2020 prescription drug plan with a standard initial deductible, you'll spend $20 more out-of-pocket in 2020 before coverage begins.
 Most Medicare Part D plans have an initial deductible, but many popular Medicare Part D plans exclude Tier 1 and Tier 2 drugs from the deductible, giving immediate coverage on most lower-cost medications.

-The 2020 Initial Coverage Limit (ICL) is $4,020, a 5% jump over last year.
+The 2020 Initial Coverage Limit (ICL) is $4,020, up 5% from last year.
 The Coverage Gap (donut hole) starts when you reach the ICL and ends when you spend a total of $5,100.
 The Initial Coverage Limit marks the coverage gap entry point.
 You enter the coverage gap when the total negotiated retail value of your prescription drug purchases exceed your plan’s Initial Coverage Limit.

 An easy way to estimate if you will run out of coverage is to look at that average monthly cost of your medications.
 If your prescriptions have an average retail value of over $335 per month, you will enter the 2020 Donut Hole at some point in the year.
 This assumes that your current retail drug prices remaining stable.